sourcegraph/sourcegraph-public-snapshot/doc/campaigns/references/name-change.md

 ## Deprecation plan

-Until the next major release:
+From 3.26:

-- all `<sourcegraph-instance>/campaigns/*` URLs will still work
+- all `<sourcegraph-instance>/campaigns/*` URLs are deprecated.
+They will still work, and will be removed in the next major release.
-- the CLI prompt `src campaigns` and its alias `src campaign` will still work
+- the CLI prompt `src campaigns` and its alias `src campaign` are deprecated.
+They will still work, and will be removed in the next major release.
-- GraphQL API endpoints are intended to work, contact us if you are querying the GraphQL API to make sure that we can support you
+- `/campaigns` GraphQL API endpoints are deprecated.
+They are intended to work, so contact us if you are querying the GraphQL API to make sure that we can support you.